skaug/Supplementary/README.md

 # Supplementary
-Supplementary material (code etc.) for papers
+Supplementary material (code etc.) for papers which I have co-authored.